Surusicaris: Description

 The only known specimen (ROM 62976), has a roughly semicircular bivalved carapace, which is approximately 1.49 cm long and 0.89 cm tall.
 The head has a pair of rounded eyes, and a pair of upward-curling segmented frontal appendages with at least five segments, the second, third and fourth of which bear a spine, with three long spines and at least one short spine on the fifth and terminal segment.
-The head also has three pairs of other limbs, which are stubby, uniramous (single-part) and unsclerotised, with an annulated appearance, which are tipped with bifid claws.
+The head also has three pairs of other limbs, which are stubby, uniramous (single-part) and unsclerotized, with an annulated appearance, which are tipped with bifid claws.
 Along the trunk are 12 pairs of biramous (two-branched) limbs, which taper in size posteriorly.
 Their morphology is simple, the morphology of the endopod (the inner, leg-like limb branch) is similar to those of the three uniramous head limbs, while the exopod (the outer limb branch) is sub-lobate, elongate, and possibly flattened, with marginal setae (hair-like structures) and about the same length as the endopod.
-The posterior is poorly preserved, but may be a tail-piece formed by two lobes or a fan.
+The posterior is poorly preserved but may be a tail-piece formed by two lobes or a fan.